 In exploration of the ARise identity, the group chose to explore eclectic, approachable branding that celebrates a variety of influences and encourages community.
 The aim was to bring individual and business interests together as well as the historic and modern vibe of the city.
 The visual language finally created managed to encompass all of this, while keeping the interface clean and all about the art.

 My contribution particularly at this stage of the process was immense.
-The brand identity and majority of the design of the app interface was my responsibility.

 Orange and purple hues were chosen as they reflect the warm savannah dusk.
 They also refer to a modern interpretation of an individual and business spirit.